 How does MedCadre ensure job listings are legitimate?

-MedCadre only partners with verified healthcare facilities, ensuring that all job postings are from reputable employers offering real opportunities.
+MedCadre partners only with verified healthcare facilities, ensuring that all job postings come from reputable employers offering real opportunities.
+This verification process helps maintain trust and transparency for job seekers throughout their application journey